-The small about 3 millimeters long silvery white moths (also leaf bag moths) are a family of butterflies, The family includes about 1,000 species worldwide, of which about 230 are also distributed in Europe.
-Many of them specialize in a single host plant and cause a characteristic of each type of damage.
-In case of heavy infestation it can come to growth depressions.
-The little butterflies fly especially at dusk.
+The small, approximately 3 millimeter long, silvery-white moths (also leaf-bag moths) are a family of butterflies, The family includes around 1,000 species worldwide, of which around 230 are also common in Europe.
+Many of them specialize in a single host plant and cause a characteristic damage pattern for the respective species.
+In the case of severe infestation, growth depressions can occur.
+The little butterflies fly mainly at dusk.
 They have a well-trained proboscis and long antennas.
-In the resting position, the front body is usually raised.
+The fore body is usually raised in the rest position.
 The narrow wings often have long fringes.

-The tracked have in the first instar larvae forward facing mandibles (mouthparts) that allow piercing and sucking out of cells, or serve for chewing plant and animal food.
-The caterpillars eat their way through the leaf tissue and create numerous, typically shaped, long feeding passages (miniature tunnels).
-The sheet dies around the corridors, turns brown and dries up completely in case of heavy infestation.
-In the later stages larvae of different ages can look very different.
-The oldest larval stages live in many species in scrolled leaves and gnaw their insides.
+The tracked have forward-facing mandibles (mouth tools) in the first larval stages, which allow cells to be pierced and sucked out, or used to chew plant and animal food.
+The caterpillars eat their way through the leaf tissue and create numerous, typically shaped, long feeding passages (mini-passages).
+The sheet dies around the corridors, turns brown and dries up completely in the event of heavy infestation.
+In the later stages, larvae of different ages can look very different.
+In many species, the oldest larval stages live in rolled-up leaves and gnaw their inside.

-The North American vine moth Phyllocnistis vitegenella has also been found in European vineyards since the early 1990s.
-First, the pest was in Italy (Veneto, Puglia) spotted, now he has too Slovenia and the Switzerland (Ticino) reached.
-The moths spend the winter in diapause (temporary interruption of development) under the bark of a vine, In spring the eggs are laid on the first unfolded leaves.
-The first mini-aisles are already visible in May.
+The vineminer moth Phyllocnistis vitegenella, which comes from North America, has also appeared in European vineyards since the early 1990s.
+First the pest was in Italy (Veneto, Apulia) sighted, now he has too Slovenia and the Switzerland (Ticino) reached.
+The moth spends the winter in diapause (temporary interruption of development) under the bark of one vine, In spring, the eggs are laid on the first unfolded leaves.
+The first mini-tours are already visible in May.
 The footless, whitish larvae or caterpillars go through five stages of development.
-There can be four generations per year.
+There can be up to four generations per year.

-Despite the conspicuous damage, the American leafminer is considered a secondary pest against which direct control measures rarely need to be taken.
-After analyzes of the research station Changins (Switzerland) could become a chemical control by insecticides as not effective.
-Experiments conducted in Italy have shown that native Hymenoptera parasitize the larvae, which is a biological, environmentally friendly solution.
+Despite the obvious damage, the American leaf miner is considered a secondary pest, against which direct control measures rarely need to be taken.
+After analysis of the research station Changins (Switzerland) could be a chemical control insecticides prove ineffective.
+Tests carried out in Italy have shown that native hymenopteras parasitize the larvae, which is a biological, environmentally friendly solution.
 See a list of all pests below Vine enemies,